SaeedZarzor/BFSimulator/README.md

 # BFSimulator

-Basically, the project includes two parts.
+The project includes two parts.
 The core part is built on C++ language and deal.II libraries to do the simulation and generate the results.
 The second part is built on Python3 which provides a modern and friendly user interface with the possibility to present the results nicely.

 ![Alt](/Images/example.png)

+**Place note:** The current project version builds to work on the macOS powered by either intel or apple silicon.
+In case you would like to run it on other platforms(Linux or Windows), see the other project branches.

+In the following, we explain the setup, installation, and configuration of the project step by step.
+If you do not want to run the second part of the project (interface), place jump to the "configuration without Python3".

 ## Setup and installation
-This version of the code works on the macOS powered by either intel or apple silicon.
-The following packages/libraries are required to install before running the code.
+The following packages/libraries are required to install before running the project.

 * **xcode**